 Over the past two weeks, I’ve attended and participated in a few online professional development offerings, including National Writing Project CoLabs with Mike Caufield and Deanna Mascle, Chippewa River Writing Project’s “Preparing for Remote Learning – 2020-2021“, and the Michigan Council of Teachers of English Book Talk about Letting Go of Literary Whiteness.

-Here are a few of the big curriculum decisions I’ve made for my practice for the 2020-2021 school year.
-Stay tuned for update and reflection posts for each of these:
+Here are a few of the big curriculum decisions I’ve made for my practice for the 2020-2021 school year:

 - Digital Writers Notebooks